-Mr. Posada has successfully taught public school choir in Texas, with stints in Lewisville and Brownsville, and remains active as a clinician across the state of Texas.
-In addition to his experience at the collegiate, civic, and secondary levels, Mr. Posada has been dedicated to serving as Director of Music in liturgical settings for the past seven years, and in 2010, was awarded the Texas Choral Directors Association (TCDA) Abbott-IPCO Professional Scholarship.
+Mr. Posada has successfully taught public school choir in Texas, with stints in Lewisville and Brownsville, and remains active as a clinician and adjudicator across the state.
+In addition to his experience at the collegiate, civic, and secondary levels, Mr. Posada has been dedicated to serving as Director of Music in liturgical settings for the past eight years, and in 2010, was awarded the Texas Choral Directors Association (TCDA) Abbott-IPCO Professional Scholarship.

-Recent conducting venues for Mr. Posada have consisted of performances at the Cathedral of Our Lady of Chartres, L’église de la Madeleine, and Notre Dame de Paris in France; the Fifth Avenue Presbyterian Church in New York City; the Texas Music Educators Association (TMEA) Region XV Treble Choir; and his engagement at the TCDA Convention during the summer of 2012.
-Notable musical influences throughout Mr. Posada’s career, concomitant with his aforementioned mentors, have included Paul Salamunovich, Dr. Donald Nueun, Dr. Joseph Flummerfelt, and Dr. Kenneth Davis.
+Recent conducting venues for Mr. Posada have consisted of performances in Germany and France, as well as, engagements in New York City, with the Texas Music Educators Association Region XV Treble Choir, and at the TCDA Convention during the summer of 2012.
+Notable musical influences throughout Mr. Posada’s career, have also included Paul Salamunovich, Donald Nueun, Joseph Flummerfelt, and Kenneth Davis.